0xbitcoin/EIP918-Mineable-Token/README.md

 ### Abstract

  This specification describes a method for initially locking tokens within a token contract and slowly dispensing them with a mint() function which acts like a faucet.
 This mint() function typically requires a Proof of Work algorithm in order to minimize gas fees.
+Standardized CPU and GPU token mining software exists.

 ### Motivation